laurenelee/how-i-work/how-to-work-with-me-as-your-manager.md

 - I love written context.
 A Confluence doc or brief in Slack goes a long way.
 - I value clarity and directness.
 You never need to read between the lines with me.

+## 💥 Conflict + Disagreement
+- I believe respectful debate leads to better ideas, stronger outcomes, and more trust over time.
+- Healthy disagreement is part of how great teams operate.
+- You’ll never get in trouble for pushing back, asking questions, or offering a different perspective.
+In fact, I appreciate it.
+- You can always disagree with me (or each other!) as long as we do it with kindness, clarity, and shared intent.
+I’ll do the same.

 ## 🧑‍🤝‍🧑 1:1s

 - We’ll meet weekly for 30 minutes.